ToolJet/ToolJet/docs/docs/setup/docker.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deploying ToolJet using docker-compose
+# Deploying ToolJet using Docker Compose

 Follow the steps below to deploy ToolJet on a server using Docker Compose.
 ToolJet requires a PostgreSQL database to store applications definitions, (encrypted) credentials for datasources and user authentication data.